KrizAkoni/MataHari2020-RPU-Conversion/README.md

+## 10JUL2026 Conversion to new RPU baseline in work...

 ## Mata Hari 2020

 Note: This code has a dependency on BallySternOS - it won't build without those files.
 They're located in a repository here: